Angel Demapan

 Angel Aldan Demapan (born May 27, 1982 in Saipan, Northern Mariana Islands) is a Northern Mariana Islands politician affiliated with the Republican Party.

 Early life

 Demapan was born on Saipan, Northern Mariana Islands, on May 27, 1982, to Juan Deleon Guerrero Demapan and Rosario Benavente Aldan.
 His father died from a stroke when he was 11-years old, while his mother suffered paralysis from a stroke a few years later.
 He received an Associate in Applied Science degree in business administration from Northern Marianas College and studied communications at the University of Hawaii at Manoa.
+He was a member of the 2nd and 3rd CNMI Youth Congresses.

 First CNMI House tenure

 Demapan served in the Northern Mariana Islands House of Representatives during the 19th and 20th Commonwealth Legislatures.

 2018 United States House of Representatives election

 On October 4, 2017, Demapan announced his candidacy for Delegate to the United States House of Representatives in the November 2018 election.
 He faced incumbent Delegate Gregorio "Killi" Sablan, an independent, in the forthcoming election on November 13, 2018, who won reelection by a wide margin.
-Between his loss in the 2018 election and his election to the CNMI House in 2020, he was Chief of Staff to Governor Ralph Torres.
+Between his loss in the 2018 election and his election to the CNMI House in 2020, he was chief of staff to Governor Ralph Torres.